 • Custom domain with DNSSEC enabled

-• extremely fast (builds in milliseconds)
+• Extremely fast (builds in milliseconds)

-• secure by design (no server-side code, no database)
+• Secure by design (no server-side code, no database)

-• flexible thanks to themes, templates, and shortcodes
+• Flexible thanks to themes, templates, and shortcodes

-• ideal for long-term maintainability
+• Ideal for long-term maintainability

 1. Write content in Markdown